oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # How to add a new test

-Add a new Junit test under integration-tests/src/test/java/oracle/kubernetes/operator.
+Add a new JUnit test under integration-tests/src/test/java/oracle/kubernetes/operator.

 class name must start with IT(Integration Test), IT*.java